danvic712/Danvic.PSU/README.md

 # Danvic.PSU
 Danvic.PSU is my graduation project of dotnet core version, this is a ASP.NET Core 2.0 MVC project

+## Get Started
+- First you need to restore nuget packages to add used packages in this project, also you can build solution to achieve this target.
+- Second you need to set sql connection string according to your own configuration, the config info at the appsettings.json file, the config node is SQLConnection which under the ConnectionStrings node.
+- Third and last you just set the PSU.Site as the startup project and then run it.

 ## Using Things
 - Project Framework: ASP.NET Core 2.0 MVC
 - ORM: Entity Framework Core(using Code-First to create database)